frnsys/doma.play/readme.md

 - `npm start` to start the frontend and API server, then go to `localhost:8000` for the city view.
 - Run the simulation with `./sim/target/release/doma_sim`.
 The API server will interface with this via Redis.

+You can also view active player information at `/play/players`, useful for debugging.

 ## Designer

 Visit `/design` to access the map designer.